Powerlearnproject/se-day1-assignment-Bree-dev/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+1.Requirement gathering and analysis-involves collecting and documenting needs and expectations of stakeholders 2.System Analysis-the requirements are translated into a detailed system architecture and design 3.Implementation-this phase involves the actual development of the software,,,developers write the code based on the design spesification,imlementing the systems functionality
+4.Testing-focuses on identifying and fixing defects and verifing that the software meets the requirements specified earlier

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.